webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Channels-Divine-Blessings.md

 ---
 aliases:
-  - Channels Divine Blessings
+- "Channels Divine Blessings"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Irregular
-title: Channels Divine Blessings
-collection: Foci
-kind: Compendium
 ---

 ## Channels Divine Blessings
 A devout follower of a divine being, you channel some of your deity's power to achieve wonders.